eminSerin/NBS-Predict/README.md

 ## Authors

-NBS-Predict was designed by Emin Serin, Johann D. Kruschwitz and Andrew Zalesky, and developed by Emin Serin.
+NBS-Predict was designed by Emin Serin, Andrew Zalesky, Johann D. Kruschwitz and Henrik Walter, and developed by Emin Serin.

 ## Contributing